All Episodes

 For a book that no one bought, by the way.

-So I I follow the ratings uh you know, uh trail here, I follow the money trail here.
+So I follow the ratings trail here.

 But then I don't even think that's it.

-I think this even goes deeper and probably across several parts of CNN in terms of what executives knew, uh when did they know it, and uh again, this this network is the collapsing news network at this point from a ratings perspective from an integrity perspective.
+I think this even goes deeper and probably across several parts of CNN in terms of what executives knew, when did they know it.

-Remember with CNN just a couple of years ago, and I used to go on, believe it or not, like 2013, it was a fairly you know, it was left to center over the center, but you it wasn't bizarre for you to go on CNN, and since then they've become this activist partisan network.
+Remember what CNN just a couple of years ago, and I used to go on, believe it or not, like 2013, it was a fairly, you know, it was leftist center, all the center, but it wasn't bizarre for you to go on CNN.

-And when Trump came along, forget about it, they lost it completely, and it became complete propaganda for the DNC and for anybody who was against Trump, and now look where they are.
+They lost it completely, and they became complete propaganda for the DNC and for anybody who was against Trump.

-Nobody's watching and they have no integrity.
+Nobody's watching, and they have no integrity.

-Yeah, so all right, that's the one big story.
+So, all right, that's the one big story.

-Now let's go to Whoopi Goldberg.
+Now let's go to Whoopee Goldberg.

 Yeah.